danlang422/data-choreography-platform/docs/context/learning-progress.md

 ### Container Architecture Breakthrough
 **Separating content from display logic** via container base types creates clean separation where books/notes handle their data while containers handle layout/positioning - prevents properties object from becoming unwieldy.

+### Event Handling Mastery
+**Event bubbling understanding** is crucial for complex UIs.
+Learning when to use `stopPropagation()` and how to structure nested event listeners prevents unexpected behaviors and creates intuitive interactions.

+### Helper Function Pattern
+**Extracting reusable logic** into helper functions (like `addLinkHandlers()`) reduces duplication and makes code more maintainable.
+This pattern scales well as applications grow in complexity.

 ## Learning Style Preferences